Free-Space-QKD-Lab-HWU/Qrackling/README.md

 -fixed misrepresentation of GetXYZ output in IsEarthShadowed (method of Located_Object) -change inputparser behaviour in Satellite to make function hints clearer to user -include an example for using the DPS protocol

+Commit
+-new class SatQKDScenario which mirrors the satellite toolbox scenario to provide full general simulation of orbitting satellites
+-new class SunSynchronousConstellation which allows the creation of a constellation of sun-synchronous orbitting satellites -change of constellation and satellite class structures.
+Now a single satelliteScenario object is owned by the SatQKDScenario object
+-provide ExampleSatQKDScenario script to explain new class structure